netlify/cli/docs/netlify-dev.md

-  jwtSecret = "secret" # The secret used to verify tokens for JWT based redirects jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser
+  jwtSecret = "secret" # The secret used to verify tokens for JWT based redirects jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser envFiles = [".env", ".env.development"] # The env files to use, ordered by priority
   # to start an https server instead of an http one, configure a certificate and key files
   [dev.https]
     certFile = "cert.pem" # path to the certificate file